Niranjan-GopaL/dotfiles/DevLogs/Linux_commands_INSANE.md

 ## General facts

+- When you install a font using `pacman`, it's stored in `/usr/share/fonts`
+    - `pacman -S noto-fonts-cjk` => makes a `/usr/share/fonts/noto-cjk` folder noto-cjk is chinese japanese korean Glyphs
 - You shouldn't use a terminal to start a gui application
 - `ff -> fastfetch`          <-- show device stats
 - ` pokemon-colorscripts -r` <-- makes my heart melt